openstax/jobba/README.md

 ## TODO

-1. TEST IN REAL REDIS! (recorded_at not getting set?)
 1. Clearing jobs should get rid of all traces.
 2. Need to track job names and important arguments.
 3. add_error